LINGUAE CELTICAE

 Volume 14: Eilean Leòdhas: Am Bac & An Rubha (Isle of Lewis: Back & Point)

 This report examines the conditions of Gaelic in rural parts of the parish of Stornoway.
-In this north-eastern part of the Isle of Lewis the retreat of the language has been especially pronounced in recent decades.
+In this north-eastern district of the Isle of Lewis the retreat of the language has been especially pronounced in recent decades.
 The language communities north of Stornoway, however, withstood the anglicisation trends more successfully than those situated on the peninsula of Point.
-Whereas Gaelic has still a considerable base today in the settlements between Coll and North Tolsta the language has lost substantial ground especially amongst the younger generation in the communities around Aird and Bayble.
+Whereas Gaelic has still some considerable base today in the settlements between Coll and North Tolsta, the language has lost substantial ground especially amongst the younger generation in the communities around Aird and Bayble.

-The second edition of this report can be downloaded here (436 KB) in pdf format.
+The third edition of this report can be downloaded here (1.139 KB) in pdf format.

 Tràigh Tholastaidh: The beach of Tolastaidh (Tolsta)